luciusmagn/magnusi.tech/posts/huoh.md

 Suddenly, the woman rose out of the water, donning a black halter dress with a wide and ornate skirt, reminiscent to those of ball dresses, but not as large as the ones you can see in baroque reenactments.
-On the dress, there were sevaral brooches, each of them was just a gem set into gold with a pin.
+On the dress, there were several brooches, each of them was just a gem set into gold with a pin.
 One for each color of the river.

 As she stepped on the surface, the water underneath her bare foot froze, so did the next step and the next.